When Maryland native Justin Deering attended the Culinary Institute of America - Hyde Park, the school gave him an important piece of advice: Go west.

-Justin is now being welcomed as Executive Chef at Scala’s Bistro in Union Square, where he will also oversee the menu at Starlight Room and all catering in the Sir Francis Drake.
+Justin is now being welcomed as Executive Chef at Scala’s Bistro in Union Square, where he will also oversee the menu at Starlight Room and all catering in Kimpton's Sir Francis Drake Hotel.

 A love of French and Italian techniques and influential mentors have fueled Justin’s passion for cooking.
 His first post-graduate job in the kitchen was at Tra Vigne in Napa Valley, which paved the way to a job opening then-Kimpton restaurant Fifth Floor in San Francisco under Chef George Morrone.
 When Morrone opened Redwood Park in San Francisco, Justin followed, joining him as sous chef.

 Justin carried on to Boulevard under the mentorship of Nancy Oakes and, later, opened his very own restaurant, Conduit, in the Mission.
 That experience gave him hands-on experience in every aspect of the restaurant business and eventually led him to open Cafe des Amis, followed by Doc Ricketts, where he was also instrumental in bringing the restaurant and concept to life.